Finding a Top Financial Advisor Firm in Edina, Minnesota

 Tradition Wealth Management

-Tradition Wealth Management is a 16-person advisory firm with approximately $539 million in assets under management (AUM).
-Its client base consists of more than 1,450 individuals, high-net-worth individuals, pension plans, charitable organizations and corporations.
+Tradition Wealth Management has several on-staff advisors managing billions in client assets under management (AUM).
+Its client base consists of thousands of non-high-net-worth individuals, high-net-worth individuals, pension plans, charitable organizations and corporations.

 Tradition Wealth Management Background

 Tradition Wealth Management was founded in 2003, and it has four principal owners: Chadwick J. Schumacher, John L. Hause, Bradley A. Johnson and Timothy C. Gunderson.
-Schumacher serves as the firm’s managing director.
-Mark Walsingham is the firm’s chief compliance officer (CCO).
+Schumacher serves as the firm’s managing director, while Schumacher, Hause and Johnson are all partners at the firm.

 Tradition Wealth Management Investment Philosophy